Deep Exploration via Randomized Value Functions: Computational studies

-We apply RLSVI \texttt{agent} with inifinite buffer, greedy actions and \texttt{learn\_grlsvi}\footnote{\texttt{learn\_grlsvi} is \texttt{learn\_rlsvi} (Algorithm \ref{alg:learn_rlsvi}) with additive Gaussian reward noise of variance $v$ \eqref{eq:gauss_rlsvi}} with a tabular representation.
-Specifically, each component of the parameter vector $\theta \in \Real^{|\Sc \times \Ac|}$ provides a value estimate for one state-action pair.
-We set the tuning parameters to $v = H^2 / 25$, $\overline{\theta} = 0$, and $\lambda = v$.
-Note that, compared to the setting specified in Theorem \ref{thm: regret} we rescaled $v$ by a constant in order to accelerate learning in the deterministic deep-sea environment.
 We compare the performance of RLSVI against two well-studied reinforcement learning algorithms specifically designed to explore efficiently with tabular representations: UCRL2 \citep{Jaksch2010} and PSRL \citep{Osband2013}.
 We similarly modify UCRL2 and PSRL that accelerate learning in the deterministic deep-sea environment\footnote{Specifically, we update the confidence sets for PSRL and UCRL2 as if each observed transition $(s,a,r,s')$ occured identically $10$ times repeatedly.
 We also further rescale the confidence sets for UCRL2 to be $10$ times smaller than prescribed by the analysis.}.
 For each of the algorithms our modifications reduce learning times but do not affect rates at which learning times scale with problem size.

 Figure \ref{fig:tabular_regret} plots the average regret realized by RLSVI (specifically, \texttt{learn\_grlsvi}), UCRL2 and PSRL, over five seeds with a bomb and five seeds with treasure.
 Among the algorithms, PSRL offers the lowest level of regret, followed by RLSVI, and then UCRL2.
 Hence, RLSVI is competitive with these algorithms, which are designed to yield efficient exploration with tabular representations.